 The JR Center CARe was launched in September 2020 and is located at the Institute for Business Ethics and Sustainable Strategy (IBES) at FHWien der WKW.
 Further information about the launch is available here.

-The center is led by Prof. Dr. Markus Scholz and Dr. Katharina Jarmai.
+The center is led by Prof. Dr. Markus Scholz and Dr. Katharina Jarmai (currently on maternity leave).
 In addition to this position, Markus Scholz holds the Endowed Chair of Corporate Governance & Business Ethics and is Head of the Institute for Business Ethics and Sustainable Strategy (IBES) at FHWien der WKW.

 Guiding research questions